Installation

 to install.

-Note: This method is suitable for any installation (not limited to initial installation or subsequent upgrades), as long as you are using TWRP.
+Note: This method is suitable for any installation (not limited to initial installation or subsequent upgrades), as long as you're using TWRP.

 Other methods

-- First install Magisk, get root privileges through Magisk and then use the kernel flasher to flash in the AnyKernel3 zip from KernelSU.
+- First, install Magisk, get root privileges through Magisk, and then use the Kernel Flasher to flash the AnyKernel3 ZIP from KernelSU.

 - Use any flashing toolkit on PC to flash the kernel provided by KernelSU.